-No, they're not growing baby avocados at the crown of their heads.
-These bulbous green nubs are the buds that bloom into beautiful saguaro flowers this time of year.
+No, they're not growing baby avocados at the crown of their heads (you're still going to have to pay extra for guac, sorry 💁♀️), these bulbous green nubs are actually buds that bloom into beautiful saguaro flowers this time of year.

 Here are a few things you might want to know about these white dazzlers and why they're so important to our Sonoran Desert.

 1. Peak blooming is from early May to early June

 But don't let that time frame fool you.
 You can find saguaro blooms for more than half of the year, according this Arizona Daily Star article by Doug Kreutz.
 This year, flowers were spotted as early as mid-April, and last year were seen as late as November.

 2. They have a short lifespan

 Saguaro flowers bloom typically at dusk and remain open till about midmorning the next day, said John Wiens, a horticulturist for the Arizona-Sonora Desert Museum in a Star article.
 By the afternoon the flower will start to wilt, and that's it for that bloom.